 Addressing Concerns

-While the partnership has raised eyebrows within the esports community due to Saudi Arabia’s stance on women’s rights, LGBTQ+ rights, and censorship, Esports Awards CEO Michael Ashford looks firm on his stance and has addressed these concerns.
+While the partnership has raised eyebrows within the esports community due to Saudi Arabia’s stance on women’s rights, LGBTQ+ rights, and censorship, Esports Awards CEO Michael has addressed these concerns.

 He assured that the Esports World Cup (meaning Saudi) will have no control over the award nominations or the adjudication process and that the Esports Awards will remain an “independently owned and operated entity.”